 Category 8: Price and Prodiction Size

 LCD TV s are difficult to produce in larger sizes while minimising pixel defects.
-This is seen by the fact that there are no displays greater than 42" available at competitive prices.
-For now, the plasma TV is enjoying economies of scale and will remain cheaper for at least the next few years.
+This is seen by the fact that there are no displays greater than 60"/100" available at competitive prices.
+For now, the plasma TV is enjoying economies of scale for larger TVs and will remain cheaper for at least the next few years.
 However, expect LCD prices to near plasma TV prices and eventually become cheaper.
-Also expect larger LCD TV s to enter the market soon.
-It will not be too much longer before the 50" LCD TV s hit the market at prices that approach the 50" plasma.
-At the 42" size it is almost a level playing field.

 Category 9: Size and Weight